johnrearden/pa-data-driven-design/README.md

 - Relative Percentage (%) of Churn in each cluster
 - The most important features to define a cluster
 - Cluster Profile

+### Page 10: ML: Cluster Analysis
+- Considerations and conclusions after the pipeline is trained
+- Present ML pipeline steps
+- Silhouette plot
+- Clusters distribution across Churn levels
+- Relative Percentage (%) of Churn in each cluster
+- The most important features to define a cluster
+- Cluster Profile

 ## Outlook